ramirofoschini/ramirofoschini/README.md

-<h1 align="center">Hola 👋, soy Ramiro Foschini</h1>
+<h1 align="center">Hi 👋, I'm Ramiro Foschini</h1>
 <h3 align="center">Java Backend Developer | Spring Boot & Microservices</h3>

 <p align="center">
-Desarrollador backend especializado en microservicios, APIs REST y arquitecturas escalables con Java y Spring.
+Backend developer focused on scalable microservices, REST APIs and high-concurrency architectures using Java and Spring.
 </p>

 ---

-## 🚀 Sobre mí
+## 🚀 About Me

-- 💻 Desarrollo de microservicios BFF y APIs REST con Java 21+ y Spring Boot
+- 💻 Building BFF microservices and REST APIs with Java 21+ and Spring Boot
-- 🌎 Experiencia trabajando en entornos multi-país e integraciones corporativas
+- 🌎 Experience working on multi-country financial environments and enterprise integrations
-- ⚡ Especializado en arquitecturas backend escalables y de alta concurrencia
+- ⚡ Focused on scalable and high-performance backend architectures
-- 🔐 Experiencia con Spring Security, JWT y validación de usuarios
+- 🔐 Experience with Spring Security, JWT authentication and user validation
-- 🧩 Integración de APIs externas (AFIP, generación de QR, boletas electrónicas)
+- 🧩 Integration with external APIs and financial services
-- 📈 Mejora de calidad de código mediante SonarQube y Checkstyle
+- 📈 Code quality improvement using SonarQube and Checkstyle
-- 🧠 Experiencia en desarrollo reactivo con Spring WebFlux
+- 🧠 Experience with reactive programming using Spring WebFlux
-- 🗄️ Modelado y persistencia con JPA, Hibernate y Liquibase
+- 🗄️ Strong experience with JPA, Hibernate and Liquibase
-- 📨 Experiencia trabajando con Kafka y mensajería distribuida
+- 📨 Experience working with Kafka and distributed messaging systems
-- 🤖 Desarrollo asistido con agentes de IA como Claude Code y Codex
+- 🤖 AI-assisted development using Claude Code and Codex
-- 🎓 Estudiante de Licenciatura en Sistemas — UNLP
+- 🎓 Information Systems student at UNLP

 ---

-## 🛠️ Stack tecnológico
+## 🛠️ Tech Stack

 ### Backend
 <p>